Ayfri/Kore/README.md

 If you want to contribute to this project, you can follow these steps:

 1. Fork the repository.
-2. Run gradle `generation:run` task to generate the auto-generated files.
-3. Run gradle `kore:run` to run the tests.
+2. Run gradle `kore:run` to run the tests.
-4. Make your changes.
+3. Make your changes.
-5. Create a pull request and wait for it to be reviewed and merged.
+4. Create a pull request and wait for it to be reviewed and merged.

 You can also create an issue if you find a bug or if you want to suggest a new feature.